getampt/docs/ampt-cli/interactive-shell.md

 If a script named cloud:build is defined in package.json, it will be run before deploying.

+## `deploy [NAME]`

+Deploys the code from your sandbox to a permanent environment named NAME.
+If no NAME is provided, Interactive Shell prompts you to enter a name.

+A permanent environment is a long-lived environment to host your app.
+Common names for permanent environments are `prod`, `staging`, `qa`, and `dev`.

+If a script named `cloud:build` is defined in package.json, it will be run before deploying.

 ## `import [FILENAME] [--overwrite]`

 Seeds data from the `FILENAME` in your local directory to your **sandbox**.
 If no `FILENAME` is provided, it will default to `data.json`.
 By default, the data will be merged with existing data.
 If you specify the `-o` or `--overwrite` flag, all data will be cleared and reseeded.